International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 ### §4.2 Requirements for certification
 1. The granting of the certificate requires an evaluation of the participating organization\'s operational environment or component by an evaluation facility in accordance with these rules of procedure.
 The applicant shall designate the evaluation facility.
-2. recognized evaluation facilities are listed in a list maintained by the certification body within the meaning of § 2.6.
+2. Recognized evaluation facilities are listed in a list maintained by the certification body within the meaning of § 2.6.
 3. After signing of the contract, the certification body appoints a responsible certifier to the applicant and the evaluation facility.
 4. The evaluation facility appoints to the certification body the responsible (principal) evaluator whom it has entrusted with the evaluation.
 5. The certifier coordinates the evaluation object, the scope, the duration and the schedule of the evaluation with the responsible evaluator and the applicant.